naters362/Hadoop/README.md

-# Creating SSH keys
+ #Creating SSH keys
-1.Open Bash on your local system
+1. Open Bash on your local system
 2. Open git GitHub (create account if necessary)
 3. Create a new Jupyter notebook repository on GitHub
 4. Move to bash